kontent-ai/kontent-ai-migration-toolkit/README.md

 3. Use `ExportToolkit` with your `adapter` which will create files on File system with your data
 4. Import the export files into a target environment using `ImportToolkit` in code or via `CLI`

-### Migration example
+### Migration script example

-A very simplified export script would look something like this:
+A very simplified script that prepares your migration data for import may look like:

 ```typescript
 import {